 About our Response Team

 There are a number of qualified individuals who work at the university in response to incidents of sexual harassment (in all its forms).
 You may work with one or more of the individuals listed below should you choose to use the services on campus.
 If we can support you in any way, please don't hesitate to reach out to a member of our team.
-For clarity we have indicated confidential or required reporter for each person.
+For clarity we have indicated confidential or designated reporter for each person.

-Renae DeSautel, Confidential Employee
+Renae DeSautel, Designated Reporter

 Lori Dunnihoo, Confidential Employee